bkantiques/neighborhood-map/README.md

 Then to view the page you should be able to go to `http://localhost:8080` in your browser.

+The app only works with neighborhoods that are known to Google.
+Here is a selection of neighborhoods that work in testing: SoHo (good example of Flickr photos), Upper East Side, Upper West Side, Harlem, Park Slope, Bayside, Flushing, Fort Greene (all in New York City), Downtown Atlanta, Peoplestown (Atlanta), Encino, Hollywood Hills (LA), Guildwood, Harbord Village (Toronto), Whitechapel, Marylebone (London), Trastevere, and Quadraro (Rome).

+If you put in a neighborhood that Google does not know, you will get an error message.

+The 'Use current location' button only gets results if you're in a neighborhood Google knows.
+Many locations are not known to Google.
+One way to test- make sure you are runnning on a local server in the `src` directory.
+Put a breakpoint on line 245 of app.js, and when the breakpoint is reached, edit the `lat` and `lng` properties of the local variable `latlng`.
+Some values that Google recognizes: `lat: 40.7869, lng: -73.9753`.
+It is also important to be in a browser that supports all the necessary features.
+Google Chrome and Firefox seem to work well.

 ## Build process

 If you make changes in the `src` directory and want to build the `dist` directory, use